aaaceo890/abc_asr/README.md

    first, and you can use the modules in `model` package.

 2. If you want to do full experiments, you need to correctly install espnet and kaldi first.
-See Installation](https://espnet.github.io/espnet/installation.html).
+See [Installation](https://espnet.github.io/espnet/installation.html).

    Next, run

    ```
-   pip install requirements.txt
+   pip install -r requirements.txt
    ```

    to install the required packages.